Grouping in Blazor Pivot Table

 }Creating a Custom Group

 To create a custom group in the Pivot Table, select at least two headers from the same field.
-Hold the CTRL key to select multiple headers individually or the SHIFT key to select a range of headers.
+Hold the CTRL key to select multiple headers individually, or hold the SHIFT key to select a range of headers.
 Then, right-click and choose Group from the context menu.

 In the dialog box: